Klasse-Digitale-Grafik/tutorials/CSS.md

     vertical-align: baseline;
 }
 ```
-which you can add on to of all your css to resets (almost) all default rules that could mess up cour design.
+which you can add on top of all your css to resets (almost) all default rules that could mess up your design.

 ## 🛠 Tooling and Preprocessors
 There are several tools, that can help you to make your CSS work easier.
-Preprocessors allow you to write your css in a more readable and reusable way and then compile it to real css that browsers can handle.
-Common examples are:
+Preprocessors allow you to write your css in a more readable and reusable way and then compile it to real css that browsers can handle:
 - [Sass/Scss](https://sass-lang.com)
 - [PostCSS](https://postcss.org)